E2 ~ G5 (3 octaves, 1 note and 1 semitone)

 - Upper register: Breathy and not well controlled, at times he will be able to smoothly transition into his falsetto, but many times his falsetto will be either very unprojected and breathy, or just very nasal and thin.
 His control of his falsetto often becomes unbalanced in pitch due to how squeezed his throat is when singing in this register.
 However so, he’s been able to produce more well placed falsetto notes than in other registers, such as his F#5’s in “Love You To Death”.

 According to YG entertainment and fans alike, Taeyang is Big Bang’s main vocalist.
 As such, he’s also been given many chances to go solo and has had a very successful and popular career as part of Big Bang and as a soloist.
 Taeyang’s voice is very smooth and light, often showing that his influence is R&B, since his tone sounds very R&B-like, such as Ne-Yo, Chris Brown and Usher.
-He is a light lyric tenor, therefore his voice is supposed to be able to handle higher ranges and sit more comfortably in a higher area than where he usually sings in.
-Following the YG formula, however, Taeyang shows more artistic freedom and feels more like an entertainer and dancer than a vocalist.
-He explores his musical side, but his vocal skill lacks and didn’t improve much since debut until now.
-He is Big Bang’s weakest vocalist, much like 2NE1, where the main vocalist isn’t the strongest vocalist in the group.
+He is a tenor, therefore his voice is supposed to be able to handle higher ranges and sit more comfortably in a higher area than where he usually sings in.
+Following the YG formula, however, Taeyang shows more artistic freedom and feels more like an artist and dancer than a vocalist who focuses on vocal technique.
+He explores his musical side, but his vocal skill limits itself to his specific style of singing and has not changed much since debut until now.

 In his mixed register, Taeyang often sings very comfortably and often around C4 to E4 and quite constantly will hit notes around F4 and G4 in more dramatic climaxes.
 One of Taeyang’s biggest issue here is how his voice isn’t properly supported and how he intakes breath too often in very short periods, not allowing for his diaphragm to fully expand and support his voice to create a better produced and fuller tone in his voice.
 Taeyang’s larynx also tends to go higher on F#4’s and G4’s, losing tone and starting to sound quite strained.
 Anything from G4 up to C5 is often very strained and squeezed with his swallowing muscles and throat closing around his vocal cords.
 However so, he doesn’t often go that high because his songs don’t require him to and he seems to know his voice well enough to know where he can comfortably sing and where he can’t.
 It’s quite hard to find songs where Taeyang actually belts and sustains high notes.
 Examples include his belted Bb4’s in “하루하루”, his A4’s in the bridge of “Fantastic Baby” and his G4’s in “눈, 코, 입”.